-The Colorado Community College System (CCCS) is looking to begin implementing strategies and product services focused on system-wide change to better serve online students by building on the strengths of all 13 colleges, CCCOnline, and the system office.
+The Colorado Community College System (CCCS) is in the process of transitioning our online courses and services to be delivered collaboratively through the Colorado Online @ Consortium.
+Together, we will building on the strengths of all 13 colleges, CCCOnline, and the system office.
 At the core of this change is aligning the responsibility for all online instruction with the colleges, and centrally aligning all core online services that support instruction in the most scalable, sustainable, cost effective, and efficient manner across the system.
 Our goal is for all students, regardless of geographic location, to have access to high-quality online courses, programs and services.

 Common Course Materials Q&A